-Trump said he has agreed in principle to a deal that will see the creation of a new U.S.-headquartered company to be called TikTok Global that will end up being majority owned by U.S. investors.
+President Donald Trump said he has agreed in principle to a deal which will see the creation of a new US-headquartered company — to be called TikTok Global — that will end up being majority owned by US investors.

-Under the arrangement, ByteDance will retain an 80% stake in the new company with Oracle and retail giant Walmart predicted to own the remaining 20%, but when combined with the 40% stake that U.S. investors hold in ByteDance, TikTok Global will end up being 53% owned by U.S. companies, according to Bloomberg.
+Under the arrangement, ByteDance will retain an 80% stake in the new company with Oracle and retail giant Walmart predicted to own the remaining 20%, but when combined with the 40% stake that US investors currently hold in ByteDance, TikTok Global will end up being 53% owned by US companies, according to Bloomberg.
 Oracle and Walmart have tentatively agreed to take a 12.5% and 7.5% stake in the new entity.
-This will precede a financing round and a U.S. IPO that the new company will seek.
+This will precede a financing round and a US IPO that the new company will seek.

-TikTok Global will likely be headquartered in Texas and will hire at least 25,000 people, Trump told reporters on Saturday.
-The president also said the new company would make a $5 billion contribution towards an education fund for American youth.
+TikTok Global will likely be headquartered in Texas and will hire at least 25,000 people, Trump told reporters on Saturday (September 19).
+The president also said the new company would make a US $5 billion contribution towards an education fund for American youth.

-The app, which was due to be banned on app stores starting on Sunday, according to Trump's executive order, has been given one more week to hammer out final details of the deal by the Commerce Department.
-It has 100 million users in the U.S.
+The app, which was due to be banned on app stores from today (September 20) according to Trump's executive order, has been given one more week to hammer out final details of the deal by the US Commerce Department.
+It currently has 100 million users in the US.